hotosm/fmtm/docs/manuals/project-managers.md

 #### During Training

 1. Make sure mapper has downloaded custom odk collect from
-   FMTM website.
+   FieldTM website.
 You can also share the apk file if mappers find it difficult to download by themselves.
 2. Share the link of the project for the mapper to reach
    to the project easily.
 The URL be: